Samples of things you can do with Floatbox. Below each sample is the html code used to generate it.

 Here's some non-modal floatboxes to play with.
 Load more than one at a time and you can switch between the boxes, move them, resize them, and basically use them as a multi-windowed system for web pages.

 Floatbox is a great way to present panoramas and virtual tours.
-This one is content from an external domain (krpano.com) running as a Floatbox iframe.
-(It may take a few seconds to load.)
+This one is content from an external domain running as a Floatbox iframe.
+The caption is a link to the panaroma's provider.

 Floatbox simplifies and rationalizes the deployment and processing of HTML forms by offering clean and intuitive presentation and powerful yet simple submission support in the Floatbox API.
 Forms are a subset of HTML content and can be brought into a floatbox from a standalone page as iframe content or from one of the other HTML content sources as demo'd over there under the "HTML" tab.
 My favourite approach, due to its cleanliness and versatility, is to use AJAX for both the loading of the form and processing its submission.

 An AJAX-driven form in a Floatbox lets you construct the form using server-side code, efficiently deliver just the form HTML to the browser, do client-side validation and pre-processing prior to submission, receive the completed form at the server using GET or POST, do server-side validation and processing (such as database updates), return a dynamic response to the client-side code, update a portion of the current page if appropriate, and gracefully terminate the form by closing the floatbox.
 Try it, you'll like it.View form source